Mieszko II Lambert

+He was the second son of Bolesław I the Brave but the eldest born from his third wife, Emnilda of Lusatia.
 He organized two devastating invasions of Saxony in 1028 and 1030.
-Then, Mieszko II ran a defensive war against Germany, Bohemia and the Kievan princes.
-Mieszko II was forced to escape from the country in 1031 after an attack by Yaroslav I the Wise, who installed Mieszko's older half-brother Bezprym onto the Polish throne.
-Mieszko II took refuge in Bohemia, where he was imprisoned by the Duke Oldrich.
-In 1032 he regained power in one of the three districts, then united the country, making good use of the remaining power structures.
-At this time, several Polish territorial acquisitions of his father were lost: Upper Lusatia (also known as Milsko), part of Lower Lusatia, Red Ruthenia, the western and central parts of Upper Hungary (now Slovakia), and probably Moravia.
+Then, he ran a defensive war against Germany, Bohemia and the Kievan princes.
+Mieszko II was forced to escape from the country in 1031 after an attack by Yaroslav I the Wise, who installed Mieszko's older half-brother Bezprym on the Polish throne.
+Mieszko II took refuge in Bohemia, where he was imprisoned by Duke Oldrich.
+In 1032 he regained power in one of Poland's three districts, then united the country, making good use of the remaining power structures.
+At this time, several Polish territorial acquisitions of his father were lost: Upper Lusatia (also known as Milsko), part of Lower Lusatia, Red Ruthenia, the western and central parts of Upper Hungary (now Slovakia) and probably Moravia.